cybozu-go/moco/docs/backup.md

 To allow the backup Job to update MySQLCluster status, MOCO creates Role and RoleBinding.
 The RoleBinding grants the access to the given ServiceAccount.

-For the time being, MOCO only supports AWS S3 API as it prevails among other object storage APIs.
+By default, MOCO uses the Amazon S3 API, the most popular object storage API.
-We intend to extend the support to S3-compatible object storages such as [MinIO][] and [Ceph][].
+Therefore, it also works with object storage that has an S3-compatible API, such as [MinIO][] and [Ceph][].
+Object storage that uses non-S3 compatible APIs is only partially supported.

+Currently supported object storage includes:

+* Amazon S3-compatible API
+* Google Cloud Storage API

 For the first time, the backup Job chooses a replica instance as the backup source if available.
 For the second and subsequent backups, the Job will choose the last chosen instance as long as it is still a replica and available.